dgroomes/intellij-plugin-playground/hello-world-plugin/README.md

      ./gradlew runIde
      ```
    * This will start a new instance of Intellij Community Edition with the plugin installed and enabled.
 This is a super
-     convenient task provided by the `gradle-intellij-plugin` Gradle plugin.
+     convenient task provided by the IntelliJ Platform Gradle Plugin.
+3. Build the plugin distribution
+   * ```shell
+     ./gradlew buildPlugin
+     ```
+   * The plugin is a ZIP file at `build/distributions/hello-world-plugin.zip`.
+4. Install the plugin
+   * In Intellij, use the command pallet to find and execute the `Install Plugin from Disk` action.
+Find the ZIP file in the Finder window and select it.
+The plugin is now installed.

 ## Wish List